slarmore/workflowV2/examples/conf_search_routine/README.md

 ## In this directory
 Script to run is called `conf_search_routine.sbatch`, and takes in an xyz file of the molecule to conformational search, as well as a number of arguments to control the workflow

-A test molecule file `testmol.xyz` is provided, as well as the file containing the arguments used for an example run (`args.txt`)
+A test molecule file `alanineglycine.xyz` is provided, as well as the file containing the arguments used for an example run (`args.txt`)

 The results of an example run are in the `SampleResults` folder.